How to Make a No Sew Blanket with a Braided Edge

 I wanted to make the no-sew fleece blankets as easy as possible, so we had people bring one yard pieces.
 We used two, one yard pieces for each blanket.
-You can make yours bigger, but I don’t suggest going smaller.
+I have instructions to make yours bigger, but I don’t suggest going smaller.
 This is a good size for a lap blanket or baby blanket.

 Now you want to cut two inch long slits that are one inch apart, like the photo below.
-It helps to have a long yardstick for this part.
+It helps to have a long yardstick or put some masking tape across the blanket for this part.
 Do this on all four sides of the blanket.

 Fold each of the fringe pieces in half, and cut a small slit in the middle.
 If you want your blanket to lay flatter and/or have a little bit of a tidier edge, you can also make your slit closer to the end of the tab.
 Not too close, or it might rip through.
 I recommend experimenting with the look of the “braid” on some scraps first.